JAdraz/core_finalproject/README.md

 pip3 install face_recognition
 ```

 Then, you have to run streamlit.
-To do that you need to access dashboard folder and write this code in your terminal
+To do that, you need to access to dashboard folder and write this code in your terminal:

 ```bash
 streamlit run main.py